riklewis/comparetheproject/README.md

 ## changelog

+### v1.6 - New Features and Fixes
+_26th January 2023_
+* Updated entity and field information to SITS v10.5

 ### v1.5 - New Features and Fixes
 _21st January 2023_
 * Improved server memory efficiency of comparison process